IBM-Cloud/bluemix-cloud-connectors/README.md

 #### Cloudant/CouchDB

 The Spring Cloud Connectors project assumes that the `spring.cloud.{id}` is a URL.
 Unfortunately Cloudant/CouchDB operates over
-HTTP so it is hard for the Bluemix Cloud Connectors project to know what connector to use.
+HTTP so it is hard for the IBM Cloud Cloud Connectors project to know what connector to use.
 For that reason you must use the `couchdb` protocol (which is something we made up), for example `couchdb://user:pass@localhost:5984`.

 #### Twilio

 The Spring Cloud Connectors project assumes that the `spring.cloud.{id}` is a URL.
-Unfortunately Twilio operates over HTTP so it is hard for the Bluemix Cloud Connectors project to know what connector to use.
+Unfortunately Twilio operates over HTTP so it is hard for the IBM Cloud Cloud Connectors project to know what connector to use.
 For that reason you must use the `twilio` protocol (which is something we made up), for example `twilio://user:pass@localhost:5984`.

 ## Development